 The official map is another tool for land use control that can be used to preserve the integrity of the comprehensive plan and to regulate future growth.
 Chapters 60 and 62 of the Wisconsin Statutes provide for the establishment of an official map to indicate all existing and planned streets, parks and other public uses.
 The official map enables the city/town to prevent private development from occurring in areas designated for other uses.
-The city has an official map but it is in need of an update.
+The city has an official map.
 The town presently has no official map, but should adopt one and update it periodically.
-All proposed street extensions, park areas and drainage ways should be identified on the map.
+All proposed street extensions, park areas, and drainage ways should be identified on the map.